narib/GNBF6010/README.md

 6) Linux Evaluation Journal
 This is a journal of my evalation process. e.g. my testing commands, failures, error encountered, retries results etc.

-last updated 2021 May 22
+File ALL1234-DATA-MiSv3.xlsx and ALL1234output_withExceptionHandling are examples of my results, may be ignored them! last updated 2021 May 22